Antarctic Cruise Ships

 BAE-146 AIRCRAFT

-The BAE-146 aircraft was manufactured in the United Kingdom by British Aerospace (which later became part of BAE Systems).
+The BAE-146-200, AVRO RJ 85, and the AVRO RJ 100 aircraft are manufactured in the United Kingdom by British Aerospace (which later became part of BAE Systems).
 It is a high-wing aircraft with very short runway requirements, which makes it particularly suited for landing and take-off in Antarctica.
-The aircraft is expertly operated by Aerovías DAP, which has more than 20 years of experience flying in Patagonia and Antarctica.
+The aircraft are expertly operated by Aerovías DAP, which has more than 25 years of experience flying in Patagonia and Antarctica.

 Neko Harbour Fiona at viewpoint